sasfog/Open-PupilEXT/Misc/Executable_arguments.md

 `-setAcquisitionTriggeringMode "<mode>"` - Set Image Acquisition triggering mode.
 Valid inputs are: `H` for hardware-based and: `S` for software-based image acquisition triggering

-`-startHardwareTriggering` - Start hardware triggering
+`-startHardwareTriggering` - Start hardware triggering (generated by the MCU)

-`-stopHardwareTriggering` - Stop hardware triggering
+`-stopHardwareTriggering` - Stop hardware triggering (generated by the MCU)

 `-setHardwareTriggeringLineSource "<value>"` - Set hardware triggering line source, valid values are: `1`, `2`, `3`, `4`

-`-setHardwareTriggeringRuntimeLength "<value>"` - Set hardware triggering runtime length in minutes, any positive floating point number is accepted.
+`-setHardwareTriggeringRuntimeLength "<value>"` - Set hardware triggering runtime length in minutes (for the image acquisition triggers generated by the MCU upon request), any positive floating point number is accepted.
 Value `0` can be used to set infinite triggering

-`-setHardwareTriggeringFramerate "<value>"` - Set hardware triggering framerate, any >=1 positive integer number is accepted
+`-setHardwareTriggeringFramerate "<value>"` - Set hardware triggering framerate (which is generated by the MCU upon request), any >=1 positive integer number is accepted

+`-setHardwareTriggeringFramerateLimitingEnabled "<value>"` - Enable framerate limiting for hardware triggering.
+Typically used if the camera image acquisition is not triggered by the MCU, but a circuitry tapping onto illuminator flashes of an external device, in case of a co-recording.
+Either `true` or `false`

+`-setHardwareTriggeringFramerateLimit "<value>"` - Set hardware triggering framerate limit, any >=1 positive integer number is accepted

 `-setSoftwareTriggeringFramerateLimitingEnabled "<value>"` - Enable framerate limiting for software triggering.
 Either `true` or `false`

 `-setSoftwareTriggeringFramerateLimit "<value>"` - Set software triggering framerate limit, any >=1 positive integer number is accepted

 `-setExposureTimeMicrosec "<value>"` - Set exposure in microseconds, any positive floating point number is accepted

+`-setBinning "<value>"` - Set binning, any integer number of 1,2,4 accepted, and will be set according to camera capabilities

 `-setGain "<value>"` - Set gain, any floating point number is accepted, minimum `0.0`